gadenbuie/xaringanExtra/README.md

 ````

 Banners are fully customizable and can be styled based on slide class,
-althought the defaults will generally work in most places.
+although the defaults will generally work in most places.
 See
 `style_banner()` for full details!

 ## 🔍 Search